 Once you’ve opened the door, you can elaborate on how you’re equipped to help with managing those assets.
 This is where you can emphasize your unique value proposition and why the client should consider entrusting the management of those assets to you.

 If you’re using financial planning software to manage client accounts, you may have the option to add accounts that are outside your management.
-Depending on the type of software you’re using, you may need to add and update them manually or you may be able to sync held away accounts for automatic updating.
+Aggregation software may allow for automatic syncing across client accounts, though some programs require manual entry.

 This is the model that robo-advisors and similar platforms use to gather client data.
 Investors can link their bank accounts and other financial accounts to the advisory platform by providing their login information.
 Account aggregators then use that login information to pull the latest balances and transaction history from linked accounts periodically.